boniondev/Bonions-Aurora4X-Naming-Theme-Editor-BANTE/README.md

 - Delete Names inside Naming Themes
 - Delete Naming Themes
 - Add Names to Naming Themes
+- Create Naming Themes

 **Planned Features:**
-- Create Naming Themes
-- GUI (Maybe, eventually, possibly, idk tho)
+- GUI (Maybe, eventually, possibly)

 **How do I use this?**<br>
 Check the wiki.(Nothing there yet lol)